To manage coronary artery disease (CAD):

 Mental health is another important element of living with coronary artery disease.
 Dealing with a medical condition like CAD can result in feelings of sadness, worry, stress, and anger.
 Uncontrolled stress or an emotional event can even cause broken heart syndrome, or Takotsubo cardiomyopathy, where people feel heart attack symptoms.

-If you need help managing stress, or are experiencing anxiety or depression, talk to your PCP or other members of your care team.
-They may refer you to speak with a counselor or other mental health care provider.
+If you need help managing stress, or are experiencing anxiety or depression, talk to your metal health care provider, PCP, or cardiologist.
+If you don’t have a mental health care provider, your doctors can refer you to a counselor or other mental health professional.
 Medications for anxiety or depression may also help.

 You don’t have to face your CAD diagnosis alone.
 Share your diagnosis with friends and family, keep them updated, and ask for help if you need it.
-Your local area may also have patient support groups for patients with heart disease.
+Your care team may connect you to local patient support groups for patients with heart disease.
 It may be helpful to connect with other people going through a similar experience.

 The most common symptom of coronary artery disease is chest pain or discomfort (angina).
 Many other people don’t experience symptoms, and aren’t diagnosed with coronary artery disease until they have a heart attack, according to the CDC.